 Panda Cam at Zoo Atlanta

 Zoo Atlanta (based in Atlanta, Georgia) only features one live cam — the Panda Cam — but it’s an absolute delight.
-The giant pandas, who don’t hibernate, are able to be seen year-long at any time of day, but in the warmer months, viewers can expect them to be in their climate-controlled, room-like habitats, because they prefer cooler weather.
+The giant pandas, who don’t hibernate, are recorded year-long at any time of day, but in the warmer months, viewers can expect them to be in their climate-controlled, room-like habitats since they prefer cooler weather.
 Both the indoor and outdoor rooms are featured on the panda cam.

 Houston Zoo Webcams